Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 How much does a grading bond cost in California?

 Grading bonds are somewhat unique in that they are required by specific cities and counties, rather than the state.
 Therefore, while all grading bonds are subject to some degree of underwriting, there is no one set of information required for underwriting all grading bonds due to the fact that each form contains its own unique language and risks.
 For example, a grading bond in one city may be based solely on the applicant’s credit score, while another may require the applicant to provide financials, a description of the work, an estimate of the work, etc.

 Because the amount of the bond varies so greatly, the best way to find out exactly how much you’ll pay for your California grading bond is to request your free surety bond quote now!

 Ready to purchase your California surety bond quickly and easily?
 Call 1 (800) 308-4358 or click here to get started!
 We can provide your free bond quote within 1 business day of submitting your application.

 Grading bonds in California are put in place to ensure that principals (contractors) fully comply with all laws, codes, rules and regulations of the city/county in which grading work is being completed.
 Because these bonds are required by specific cities throughout California, the specific terms of the bond agreements vary, but the contracts are put in place to ensure that principals complete grading and excavation work according to code.
 If the principal fails to do so, the bond protects the city and/or any person harmed from financial loss up to the full amount of the bond.

 What’s the fine print?

-Although each city has different language and requirements for grading bonds, they all will run concurrent with the period of time until the work is completed.
-Some also contain a clause stipulating that the principal must complete all required maintenance and abide by all rules and regulations established by the permit for a set length of time after the project’s completion.
+Although each city has different language and requirements for grading bonds, they all will run concurrent with the period of time needed until the work is completed.
+Some bonds also contain a clause stipulating that the principal must complete all required maintenance and abide by all rules and regulations established by the permit for a set length of time after the project’s completion.